Indigenous Land Back

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.

-🎯 Action step 2 of 4: LISTEN β€” we'll watch a short video or listen to a podcast to further expand on our topic.
+🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-Today, watch this 4 min video explaining why LANDBACK matters.
-This vid focuses on Canada and we have a global readership, but I chose it because it's a solid, historically-based explanation for how big of an issue land theft is.
+Curious about why Land Back matters?
+This 4 min video explaining why dropped such shocking knowledge and it's helping us understand the extent of the problem that #LANDBACK is trying to solve.
+This video focuses on Canada and we have a global readership, but I chose it because it's a solid, historically-based explanation for how big of an issue land theft is.

-1. Indian reserves (Native land that Canada formally recognizes) accounts for only 0.2% of Canada.
+• 🏞️ Indian reserves (Native land that Canada formally recognizes) accounts for only 0.2% of Canada.
 For perspective, the Navajo Nation, one of the US's Indigenous reservations, is larger than ALL of Canada's reserves combined.

-Less cynically, our fireside chat speaker, Sara Calvosa Olson, who's a Native food writer in California, said the #LANDBACK movement is the biggest source of hope and optimism for her.
-Next module, we'll talk more about the actions we can take.
+Canada is owned by the queen basically and land theft is still ongoing.
+What a world we live in!
+But, less cynically, Soapbox community member, Sara Calvosa Olson, who's a Native food writer in California, said the #LANDBACK movement is the biggest source of hope and optimism for her.

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.